 Many people will likely need long-term care.
 Here’s what it means — and how you can help prepare for it financially.

-Planning for long-term care is a serious issue: 65-year-olds today have almost a 70% chance of needing long-term care services at some point.1 And with a 14.5% increase in their monthly premiums in 2022, 60% of Medicare recipients surveyed said affording health care now will be “very” or “somewhat” difficult.2
+Planning for long-term care is a serious issue: 65-year-olds today have almost a 70% chance of needing long-term care services and support in their remaining years.
+And women need care longer (3.7 years) than men (2.2 years).1

 There are four considerations everyone should keep in mind as they develop a long-term care plan.